sohaibtariq/openshift-blog-post/openshift-blog.md

 1. An evaluation license from APIMatic.
 (Contact `sales@apimatic.io` for a trial license)
 2. An Openshift Cluster
-3. Oc and tkn CLIs
+3. `oc` and `tkn` CLIs

 All of the files referred to in the tutorial are available in this [Git repository](https://github.com/apimatic/apimatic-codegen-openshift-pipelines-demo).

-You can also replicate this workflow using your hosted APIMatic account as demonstrated in this [GitHub repository](https://github.com/apimatic/static-portal-workflow).
+Alternatively, you can also replicate this workflow using APIMatic's hosted solution as demonstrated in this [GitHub repository](https://github.com/apimatic/static-portal-workflow).

 # Application Setup

 The following section details setting up the APIMatic CodeGen Application in your Openshift Cluster.
-Before proceeding, clone the sample repository ([https://github.com/apimatic/apimatic-codegen-openshift-pipelines-demo](https://github.com/apimatic/apimatic-codegen-openshift-pipelines-demo)) and navigate to the root of your local copy.
+Before proceeding, clone the  [sample repository](https://github.com/apimatic/apimatic-codegen-openshift-pipelines-demo) and navigate to the root of your local copy.

 ## Install Operators

-Install the APIMatic CodeGen Operator along with the Red Hat Openshift Pipelines Operator.
+Install the [APIMatic CodeGen Operator](https://catalog.redhat.com/software/containers/apimatic/apimatic-codegen-operator-ubi8/6298c55a90316b739bb8ec87) along with the Red Hat Openshift Pipelines Operator.
 The provided manifest file will help you do this.

 `oc apply -f setup/operatorsassets.yaml`